How To Edit Your WordPress User Profile

 You can enter details for the other Contact Info section fields, or just ignore these.

-For more details about using this feature, refer to the “WordPress User Profile: Additional Contact Info” section further below.
+For more details about using this feature, see the “Your Profile: Additional Contact Information” section further below.

 Profile > About Yourself